DavidVillalobos/tiny-editor/README.md

 <img src="demo/Title.png" width="380" height="70">

 **Lightweight simple editor** for little task and projects.
-The purpose of this project is create a desktop application that works as a simple text editor, with the easy of running code in java, python, c++.
+The purpose of this project is create a desktop application for windows that works as a simple text editor, with the easy of running code in java, python, c++.
 It also gives the possibility of having an integrated console to show errors but execute code in external console.
+The project is oriented to be used by people who are starting in the world of programming and need a simple editor to program.

 ---

 <img src="demo/WindowCode.png" width="450" height="350">

 ### Built with 🛠️
-This project was built with:

 * [Electron](https://www.electronjs.org/)
 * [Bulma](https://bulma.io/)